knmn2000/obsidian-notes/CSE stuff/Topics/System design - self/DDIA/2 Data models and query languages.md

 ```
 Recommendations
 Say you want to add a new feature: one user can write a recommendation for

-another user.
+nother user.
 The recommendation is shown on the résumé of the user who was
 recommended, together with the name and photo of the user making the recom‐
 mendation.
 If the recommender updates their photo, any recommendations they
 have written need to reflect the new photo.
 Therefore, the recommendation
 should have a reference to the author’s profile.
 ```